Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/materialShowcase/PassedFurnace.png" alt="Passed Furnace" width="500" height="500" />
 </p>

 Why is any of this useful?
-Well, if we mess up any part of the renderer, like the BSDF the furnace test will fail.
+Well, if we mess up any part of the renderer, like the BSDF, the furnace test will fail.
 If we absorb too much energy (destroy light), we'll see a dark sphere on a white background.
 On the other hand, if we reflect too much energy (create light), we'll see a sphere brighter than the background.
 And that's exactly what happens if I intentionally break my BSDF:

 Here's the result of incorrectly calculating dielectric reflection color:
 <p align="center">